berryny/cafe-tech/README.md

 Learning to use `rel=preload` for `<link>` css and `<script>` scripts

-Using `preload` for the CSS files to fetch thrid-party rules and animation to imporove preformance
+Using `preload` for the CSS files to fetch third-party rules and animation to improve performance
 - Learn more on [preloading](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content)

 ## Continue Learning